 Some DNP graduates may choose to work in healthcare administration.
 Medical or health services managers made a median annual salary of $104,280 in 2020 according to the BLS, with projected job growth of 32% between 2019 and 2029.

 Earn Your Doctorate in Nursing from Maryville University

 What can you do with a doctorate in nursing?
-A DNP degree can open many doors, by providing more autonomy, as well as an opportunity for specialization in administrative, educational and research fields.
-Nurses who want to make a difference in the lives and the careers of other nurses, as well as of patients, might consider a DNP degree as the next step in their career progression.
+A DNP degree can open many doors, providing more autonomy and offering the opportunity for specialization in administrative, educational, and research fields.
+Nurses who want to make a difference in the lives and the careers of other nurses, as well as in the health of patients, might consider a DNP degree as the next step in their career progression.

-If you’re looking for the expanded opportunities that a doctorate in nursing makes possible, learn more about Maryville University’s online DNP program.
+If you’re looking for the expanded opportunities that a doctorate in nursing makes possible, learn more about the Maryville University online DNP degree program.

 DNP Careers for Advanced Nurse Practitioners

 Nursing Ethics: Ethical Decision-Making for Nurse Leaders

 Types of Nursing Degrees: Which Nurse Path is Right For You?

 American Association of Colleges of Nursing, PhD Education

 Chron, Careers With a Doctorate of Nursing Practice